The Biophysical Instrumentation Facility (BIF) at MIT houses instruments that aid in the elucidation of macromolecular structures and interactions.

 THESE ARE THE INSTRUMENTS - SEE LINKS IN HEADER FOR ALL YOU NEED TO KNOW!

-For all inquiries, please contact Dr. Ky Lowenhaupt - bif@mit.edu
+For all inquiries, please get in touch with Dr. Ky Lowenhaupt - bif@mit.edu

 The BIF is a BL1 facility

-Prof. Barbara Imperiali established the BIF through NIH, NSF, and MIT funding.
+Prof. Barbara Imperiali established the BIF through NIH, NSF, HHMI, and MIT funding.